temmeand/macbook-air-input-fix/slides.md

 Notes:

+- Excuse typos
+  - MIT story of Ramesh's signatue
-Tell story of how I got laptop
+- Tell story of how I got laptop

 ---